Anti-French sentiment: Côte d'Ivoire

-Other countries of the African continent
+Other African countries

 The Alliance of Sahel States is anti-French in outlook.

 The new trend of African countries to "turn away" from Paris was provoked by inability of France to maintain stability and security in the former colonies.
 Coups and attempted coups indicate the growth of anti-French sentiment and the collapse of Francafrique.
 Moreover, the countries of Mali and Burkina Faso removed French as an official language due to deteriorating relations with France's government.
 Over the past years, rebellions have occurred not only in Mali, Burkina-Faso and Niger, but also in Chad and Gabon, forcing France to reduce its presence on the continent.
 Thus, Paris reduces the number of its military personnel from 350 to 100 in Gabon, and from 1000 to 300 in Chad.

 On 6 July 2024, Mali, Niger and Burkina Faso also formed the Alliance of Sahel States, a confederation which is anti-French (as well as anti-ECOWAS) in outlook.